 Eleven years after the Plateau article, working with a couple of other Pueblo pottery scholars, Wade has located 10 vessels possibly by this potter, of which 2011-28 is probably the most recent.
 One of these 10 pots, looking like a classic Zuni vessel but made of Hopi clay, is in the Weisel Family Collection now in the Fine Arts Museums of San Francisco (Robb and D’Alessandro, 2014:55).
 One is in the Arizona State Museum, Tuscon.
 The rest are in private collections.
 Reading a draft article by Wade and others, it is apparent that there is not yet in agreement about the source of these 10 pots.
 Wade is most convinced that the collection was produced by a single person; another author is substantially more unceetain.
 Similar rosettes appear in many of these 10 pots; “deer houses” are apparent on most.
 The designs on 9 of the 10 pots contain parrots, but the open-mouthed avain seen on 2011-28 is found on only 6 of the 10, as near as I can tell from small photographs.
 In addition, the authors have identified an eleventh jar, probably made by the same potter, and sold through Dewey Galleries in 1985, current location unknown.
 From the Dewey advertisement it seems that this jar has rosettes, deer houses and open-mouthed parrots very similar to those on jar 2011-28.

-It’s difficult to be sure from a single-view photograph, but the “parrot-over-cormorant” pairing found jar 2011-28 in this collection is also found on 7 of the 11 jars identified in the Wade et al. article (including the jar advertised by Dewey Gallery).
+It’s difficult to be sure from a single-view photograph, but the “parrot-over-cormorant” pairing found jar 2011-28 in this collection is found on 7 of the 11 jars identified in the Wade et al. article (including the jar advertised by Dewey Gallery).
+Ten of the jars jars were made in the late 19th century.
+Jar 2011-28 was likely made about 1900-1905 and is the most recent pot in this set.
+All the other jars have an olla shape; seedpot 2011-28 has the flying-saucer shape characteristic of both an Sikyatki potters snd the Sikyatki Revival promoted by Nampeyo.
+Thus both age and shape distinguish the pot in this collection from other Zuni-influenced Hopi pottery.